Featured Title

 The Archive of Wilhelm Bleek and Lucy Lloyd

-By Pippa SkotnesIn the 1870s, facing cultural extinction and the death of their language, several San men and women told their stories to two pioneering colonial scholars in Cape Town, Wilhelm Bleek and Lucy Lloyd.
-The narratives of these San—or Bushmen—were of the land, the rain, the history of the first people, and the origin of the moon and stars.…
+In the 1870s, facing cultural extinction and the death of their language, several San men and women told their stories to two pioneering colonial scholars in Cape Town, Wilhelm Bleek and Lucy Lloyd.
+The narratives of these San—or Bushmen—were of the land, the rain, the history of the first people, and the origin of the moon and stars.

 Quilts of the Ohio Western Reserve

-By Ricky ClarkQuilts of the Ohio Western Reserve includes early quilts brought from Connecticut to the Western Reserve in northeastern Ohio and contemporary quilts, including one by a conservative Amish woman and another inspired by Cleveland’s Rock and Roll Hall of Fame.
-Ricky Clark, one of Ohio’s foremost quilt historians, has assembled exquisite examples of calamanco, T-shaped, and borderless pieced quilts to show the influence of Connecticut aesthetics and history on the making of early quilts in this region.
-Rich in color, detail, and inventiveness, the quilts of this region commemorate community history.
+Quilts of the Ohio Western Reserve includes early quilts brought from Connecticut to the Western Reserve in northeastern Ohio and contemporary quilts, including one by a conservative Amish woman and another inspired by Cleveland’s Rock and Roll Hall of Fame.